Koha-Community/kohadocs/en/source/12_opac.rst

 record listed below the modules on the main dashboard along with anything else awaiting library attention.

-Patron requests waiting review
 |image1017|

 If the :ref:`OPACPatronDetails` preference is set to 'Don't allow' then patrons will simply see their details and a message stating that they should contact the library for changes.

-Patron's personal details with no edits
 |image1018|

 .. _my-tags-label: